5.16 Student Discipline and Appeals

 Any request for review by the chancellor shall include the following:

-- The name of the individual requesting the review;
+• the name of the individual requesting the review.

-- The reasons for the review; and,
+• the reasons for the review, and,

-- New information that alters the finding of fact and was not readily available at the time of the hearing;
+• new information that alters the finding of fact and was not readily available at the time of the hearing.

-- A procedural error that materially or unfairly affected the outcome;
+• a procedural error that materially or unfairly affected the outcome.

-- The sanction imposed is excessive or disproportionate to the offense(s); and/or,
+• the sanction imposed is excessive or disproportionate to the offense(s), and/or,

-- Conflict of interest or bias on the part of person(s) who participated in the decisions.
+• conflict of interest or bias on the part of person(s) who participated in the decisions.

-When a request for review has been timely filed or has otherwise been accepted with an extension, the vice chancellor for student affairs will review the substance of the request and may take either of the following actions:
+When a request for review has been timely filed or has otherwise been accepted with an extension, the chancellor may:

-The standard of review will be the preponderance of the evidence and the chancellor will give presumptive weight to the decision of the vice chancellor for student affairs.
+The standard of review will be the preponderance of the evidence, and the chancellor will give presumptive weight to the decision of the vice chancellor for student affairs.
 The decision of the chancellor will be final and is not subject to further appeal or review.

 Chancellor Review Appeal Extensions

-Within five (5) college business days from receipt of the vice chancellor for student affairs’ decision from an appeal or appeal hearing, the respondent or complainant may request an extension of time to request a review by the chancellor:
+Within five (5) college business days from receipt of the vice chancellor for student affairs’ decision from an appeal or appeal hearing, the respondent may request an extension of time to request a review by the chancellor:

 The chancellor may appoint a person to act for the chancellor concerning any process set forth in this section.